-Perfect for breakfast or brunch, this Sausage Potato Hash served with fried eggs, is a hearty, comforting, delicious meal and super easy to make.
+This Sausage Potato Hash recipe is perfect for breakfast or brunch!
+Served with fried eggs, it’s a hearty, comforting, delicious meal and super simple to make.

 This is an ideal breakfast for a weekend when you have extra time in the morning.
 Although it’s a breakfast meal, I would honestly eat this potato hash for lunch or dinner, and I have, trust me.
 But weekend breakfasts are special and every weekend I try to make something delicious.